 You might decide to move out after your landlord gives you an eviction notice.
 Or you might move at any time during the eviction process, for example, after getting an eviction order from the Landlord and Tenant Board.
 If you move out, your landlord can keep, sell, or throw out anything you leave behind.

-Your landlord can do this the day after you move out, or the day after the termination date in the notice, whichever is later.
+Your landlord can do this the day after you move out, or the day after the in the notice, whichever is later.

 So do not leave anything behind, even for an extra day.